JakkitDE/CatchBall-Wiki/README.md

 - PlayerReleasedMobEvent IS NOT cancellable.
 PlayerReleasedMobEvent#getPlayer() returns the player which released an entity.
-PlayerReleasedMobEvent#getEntity() return the entity which the player released.
+PlayerReleasedMobEvent#getEntity() returns the entity which the player released.
 ```